 More than thirty thousand years ago, Homo sapiens migrating out of Africa began encountering Neanderthals, a lineage that had diverged from modern humans hundreds of thousands of years before.
 Despite their differences, Homo sapiens and Neanderthals mingled, and over time, produced children with genes from both lineages.
 Today, the biological remnants of that collision between two distinct populations remain alive in the genomes of humans with European and Asian ancestry.

 Now, Howard Hughes Medical Institute (HHMI) researchers at Harvard Medical School have analyzed exactly which areas of the human genome retain segments of Neanderthal DNA, passed down throughout the generations.
-The findings were published January 29, 2014 in Nature.
+The findings were published January 29, 2014 in Natureexternal link, opens in a new tab.

 “The goal was to understand the biological impact of the gene flow between Neanderthals and modern humans,” says David Reich, an HHMI investigator at Harvard Medical School and the lead scientist on the new research.
 “We reasoned that when these two groups met and mixed, some new traits would have been selected for and remained in the human genome, while some incompatibilities would have been selected against and removed.”